JaneTakanashi/ShallWeDance/README.md

 #### 3. Scores

-Every second, the similarity of your pose and the video will be calculated.
+The similarity of your pose and the video will be calculated every second.
 And more similar poses achieve higher scores.

-As the figures show, the pose of first fig is more similar with the pose of the teaching video, and the error is around 0.407, which is smaller than the 0.585.
+As the figures show, the pose in the first fig is more similar with the pose in the teaching video, whose error is around 0.407, which is smaller than the 0.585.

 <div align=center>